 Anemia - This is an ongoing feature that will be updated daily until complete, check back often.
 Anemia is found worldwide, in fact, according to the World Health Organization (WHO), about 25% of the world’s population suffers from some sort of anemia.
 While you may only encounter a few types as a Combat Medic in the US […]

-- Sepsis in Austere Environments - There is a 30-50% possibility that severe infection will develop into sepsis.
+Scenario: Back Pain with Thigh Numbness - A 38-year-old active duty male presents with sudden worsening of his chronic low back pain after trying to change a vehicle tire single-handedly while you are out in the field.
+He states that his back pain is accompanied by severe shooting pains going down his left leg to his calf, and that he feels like […]- Sepsis in Austere Environments - There is a 30-50% possibility that severe infection will develop into sepsis.
 For the Deployed Med, c this means that a minor laceration can turn into a severe infection and eventually sepsis.
 According to the National Centre for Health Statistics, the annual incidence of sepsis in the USA rose by 7–8% per year over a period of 8 […]